-My research, while always somewhat quantitative in nature, has started to incorporate qualitative elements due to the fact that I couldn't answer all the questions I wanted to using data logs alone.
-I am very interested in looking at sites that offer the option of user contribution (such as Wikipedia).
-My dissertation research investigates quantitative and qualitative differences between consumers, average contributors, and core contributors (who produce the majority of the content).
+My research, while always somewhat quantitative in nature, started to incorporate qualitative elements due to the fact that I couldn't answer all the questions I wanted to using data logs alone.
+I was very interested in looking at sites that offer the option of user contribution (such as Wikipedia).
+My dissertation research investigated quantitative and qualitative differences between consumers, average contributors, and core contributors (who produce the majority of the content).
 How do these users differ in their usage of the site, when they contribute, the quality of their contributions, the type of work they are doing, how much time they spend on the site, their reasons for using the site, the benefits they receive from the site, etc.?